Smealm/Cloud-saving/README.md

 12. enable 'Back up games on an interval during play' and set it to 15 - 30 minutes (up to personal preference), this feature just makes it so if your computer crashes or power gets cut out you will still likely have a 5 - 15 minute backup of your save file stored on your cloud server)

 13. enable 'Only show notifications on Failure'

+(Optional Step) I recommend downloading [TeraBox](https://www.terabox.com) and setting up the desktop app to automatically backup your google drive's '/Ludusavi/Saves' folder, in case something goes wrong and you have to restore an older save for a game.

 ---